-This scenic byway is one of the highest in USA, hence the name Top of the Rockies.
+This scenic byway is one of the highest in the USA, hence the name Top of the Rockies.
 The elevation of its 82-mile expanse between Copper Mountain and Leadville almost never drops the 9000 feet mark.

 It features incredible views of two of the greatest fourteeners in Colorado, namely Mt.
 Elbert and Mt.
 Massive.
 It also travels through the Continental Divide multiple times, and as such perfectly outlines the great Arkansas River.

 The road forks upon reaching Leadville, wherein the west side leads to Minturn via US-24, by way of Tennessee Pass.
 And the east side goes over Fremont Pass on CO-91 to Copper Mountain at I-70.
 Either way, it requires making a loop through the I-70, which is not included in the byway, to be able to complete the drive.

-Parts of the Top of the Rockies is open all year round, but is safer during spring, summer and fall.
+Parts of the Top of the Rockies are open all year round but are safer during spring, summer, and fall.
 Independence Pass closes seasonally in the winter.
-Driving time typically lasts for about 3 hours, but may take up to a day due to the numerous offerings this byway has.
+Driving time typically lasts for about 3 hours but may take up to a day due to the numerous offerings this byway has.

 Activities near the byway